 The I-20 has never indicated whether a major is STEM-designated, but you can confirm your major’s STEM designation by reviewing the U.S. DHS STEM Designated Degree Program List; search by CIP code.

-Graduate & Professional Students: What kind of financial documentation will I need to present in order to receive an I-20?
+Graduate & Professional Students: What kind of financial documentation will I need to present in order to receive an I-20 or DS-2019?

-With the exception of two year Mendoza Graduate Business Program students, all students are required to present evidence of funding for one year of study.
+With the exception of two year Mendoza Graduate Business Program students, all F-1 students are required to present evidence of funding for one year of study.
 This includes full tuition and fees and living expenses.
 J-1 students will have to show full funding for the duration of their program dates on the DS-2019.